doantai95/hapyak-embed-api/README.md

 Tells the editor to commit the changes the user has made.
 Takes an optional callback argument which will be passed the trackId that was saved.

+**newTrack(callback)** (premium feature)

+Creates a new track for the current video.
+Takes an optional callback argument which will be passed the trackId that was saved.

+**copyTrack(callback)** (premium feature)

+Copies the current track.
+Takes an optional callback argument which will be passed the trackId that was saved.

 **destroy**

 Tells the editor to shutdown and cleanup.